Partially Observed Discrete-Time Risk-Sensitive Mean Field Games: Introduction

 Mean-field games have been introduced in \cite{HuMaCa06} and \cite{LaLi07} to show the existence of approximate Nash equilibria for fully observed non-cooperative continuous time games, when the number of agents is large but finite.
 The underlying idea of the mean-field method is to transform the decentralized game problem to a centralized stochastic control problem using the so-called `Nash certainty equivalence (NCE) principle' \cite{HuMaCa06}.
 The optimal solution of this control problem, calibrated appropriately using the empirical distribution of the term that (weakly) couples the players, provides an approximate Nash equilibrium for games with a sufficiently large number of agents.
 To obtain the optimal solution to the associated stochastic control problem, one should simultaneously solve a Fokker-Planck equation evolving forward in time and a Hamilton-Jacobi-Bellman equation evolving backward in time.
 We refer the reader to \cite{HuCaMa07,TeZhBa14,Hua10,BeFrPh13,Ca11,CaDe13,GoSa14,MoBa16} for studies of fully-observed continuous-time mean-field games with different models and cost functions, such as games with major-minor players, risk-sensitive games, games with Markov jump parameters, and LQG games.

 In this paper, we study discrete-time partially-observed mean-field games with risk-sensitive optimality criteria.
-In this model, we have a large but finite number of agents interacting with each other through their individual dynamics and cost functions via the mean-field term (i.e., the empirical distribution of their states).
+Risk-sensitivity brings in an element of robustness to decision making, and has been widely used in many fields, such as control, economics, financial engineering, and operations research, among others.
+As opposed to risk-neutral optimization where only the mean value of the cost is considered, risk-sensitive one places positive weights on also the higher moments, thus capturing the risk element (see \cite{TeZhBa14,Whi90,Bas00}).
+In the model we study in this paper, we have a large but finite number of agents interacting with each other through their individual dynamics and cost functions via the mean-field term (i.e., the empirical distribution of their states).
 It is known that establishing the existence of Nash equilibria for these types of games is quite difficult due to the (almost) decentralized and noisy nature of the information structure of the problem \cite{Bar78-a,Bar78-b}.
 Therefore, it is of interest to find an approximate equilibrium with reduced complexity.
 To that end, upon letting the number of agents go to infinity, the mean-field term converges to the distribution of the state of a single generic agent.
 This decouples the dynamics and cost functions of the agents from each other, and because of that, in the limiting case, a generic agent is faced with a stochastic control problem with a constraint on the distribution of the state at each time (i.e., a mean-field game problem).
 The main goal in these problems is to show the existence of a policy and a state distribution flow such that this policy is an optimal solution of the stochastic control problem when the total population behavior is modeled by the state distribution flow and the resulting distribution of each agent's state is same as the state distribution flow when the generic agent applies this policy.
 This equilibrium condition is called the Nash certainty equivalence (NCE) principle in the literature.
 In this paper, we first consider the existence of such an equilibrium for the limiting case, and then establish that the policy in this equilibrium constitutes an approximate Nash equilibrium for finite-agent games with sufficiently many agents.